vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-php-javascript-remote-flightradar24-olDmE.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/flightradar24"
 companyWebsite: "https://flightradar24.com/"
-summary: "If you have 4 years experience of modern web development, consider applying to Flightradar24's job post for a new full-stack developer – php."
+summary: "If you have at least 4 years experience of modern web development, consider applying to Flightradar24's job post for a new Full-stack Developer"
 summaryBackup: "Excited about #javascript, #php, #css?
 Check out this job post!"
-featured: 20
+featured: 8
 ---

 ## What you’ll do